rubyonjets/jets/docs/_docs/shared-resources-depends-on.md

 ## DependsOn Example

-Let's say we wanted to create an CloudWatch Alarm and an SNS Alert and organized them in different classes.
+Let's say we wanted to create a CloudWatch Alarm and an SNS Alert and organized them in different classes.
 The CloudWatch Alarm depends on the SNS Alert.
 So the SNS Alert needs to be created before the Alarm.
 Here's how we achieve this with the `depends_on` declaration.

 app/shared/resources/alert.rb: